 Dr. Gail Tang

-Gail Tang is Associate Professor and Chair of Mathematics at University of La Verne.
+Dr. Gail Tang is a Professor of Mathematics and the Director of the Distinguished Grants Program at University of La Verne.
 While she is involved in several research projects, the foundation of the projects aim to provide more humanistic teaching and researching experiences for students, instructors, and scholars.
-Her primary research interests investigate how to support students’ mathematical creativity development, through faculty development.
-Mentorship is really important to Gail.
-She is excited to serve as a mentor for young people, especially for women in the sciences.
-Gail is a Fulbright Scholar who served as a mentor and professor at Mandalay University in 2019.
-When she is not engaged in teaching, research, mentorship, or shared governance, she enjoys gardening, feeding her chickens, being surrounded by nature and animals, and learning about world history through food.
+Her primary research interests investigate how to support students’ mathematical creativity through faculty development.
+As a major beneficiary of mentorship, Gail strives to return the service to her students.
+Gail is a Fulbright Scholar who served as a mentor and professor at Mandalay University, Myanmar in 2019.

 Dr. Houssein El Turkey